3 min • 19 May, 2020

 At its core, sentiment analysis tells us how people feel about something.
 It studies the subjective information within a piece of writing, classifying each expression as positive, negative, or neutral.

-Organizations can then take their findings and made decisions based on the insight, to shape its output, tailor a product, or refine an identity to reach the desired result.
+Organisations can then take their findings and made decisions based on the insight, to shape its output, tailor a product, or refine an identity to reach the desired result.

 Normally, running sentiment analysis on a particular data set has been a long-winded, complicated affair.